-To create an IPsec tunnel, you must connect to one of the following Umbrella head-end IP addresses.
-Automatic failover provides redundancy for a single tunnel configuration; however, we recommend configuring two tunnels, one to each DC in a region, with unique IPsec tunnel IDs per tunnel.
+To create an IPsec tunnel, you must connect to at least one of the Umbrella head-end IP addresses listed in the tables referenced here.
+Some data centers support /automatic failover, which provides redundancy for a single tunnel configuration.
+However, we recommend configuring two tunnels, one to each data center (DC) in a region, with unique IPsec tunnel IDs per tunnel.

 <umbrella_dc_ip> refers to these IP addresses.

 |US-2||New York, NY, US||126.96.36.199|

 |US-3||Miami, FL, US||184.108.40.206|

 |EU-1||London, United Kingdom||126.96.36.199|